 The Washington, D.C.
-Estate Planning Council is organized to help its members render the highest possible service to the public; to acquaint those in need of estate planning with the advantages it offers; to provide to the members a forum for the discussion of such topics; to foster intelligent understanding of the relationship each participating group, namely, the lawyers, the certified public accountants, the financial planners, the life insurance professionals, the trust officers, the valuation specialists and the charitable giving professionals, bears to the others; and to promote acquaintance and cooperation among the participating groups; all to the end that the clients or customers of the members and the general public may better be served.
+Estate Planning Council is organized to help its members render the highest possible service to the public; to acquaint those in need of estate planning with the advantages it offers; to provide to the members a forum for the discussion of such topics; to foster intelligent understanding of the relationship each participating group, namely, the lawyers, the certified public accountants, the financial planners, the life insurance professionals, the trust officers, the valuation specialists and the charitable giving professionals, bears to the others; and to promote acquaintance and cooperation among the participating groups; and to encourage students from diverse backgrounds to enter the field of estate planning; all to the end that the clients or customers of the members and the general public may better be served.

 In January of 1940, some of the leading trust officers and insurance professionals in Washington, D.C. organized the Insurance-Trust Council.
 In 1958, the Council was expanded to include certified public accountants and lawyers.
 In 1988, it was expanded to include financial planners.
 Since then, the Council has been further expanded to include other professionals in the estate planning community, business valuation specialists and charitable giving professionals.
 The Council is a corporation organized under the law of the District of Columbia as the Washington, D.C.
 Estate Planning Council, with approximately 250 active members.
 The Council is a member of the National Association of Estate Planners and Councils.